 But rather than focus on the lemons that the Oscars constantly serve Black people, I’d like to focus on the lemonade.
 In other words, instead of lamenting the way in which Black people have been short-changed by the Oscars, I’d like to celebrate the Black people who have been able to claim their coveted trophy on Hollywood’s biggest night.
-These are the people who have come before and after these directors to make history and build a legacy of Black excellence in film.

 Click through to see every single Black person who has won an Oscar, and get some Black Hollywood history in the process.